Reducing Costs with Manufacturing Inventory Software

 A strategic solution for usage management is a "must have" for embedded software solutions; companies have invested heavily in manufacturing efficiencies and advanced supply chain solutions, yet today software dictates product configuration and defines much of the competitiveness and value add for maintaining margins.
 The right usage management solution will ensure that you are accurately tracking who has which software licenses and have the back-office systems integration required to tie this critical information to your ordering and fulfillment processes.

-Reducing manufacturing and support costs
+Reducing manufacturing inventory and support costs

 Ensuring you have a strategic solution to manage application usage is the key to reducing manufacturing and support costs.
 Such a solution can: